Orla Gartland

 Orla Joan Gartland (born 3 February 1995) is an Irish singer, songwriter and musician.
 Gartland released her debut studio album, Woman on the Internet, in 2021, which reached number 3 on the Irish album chart, number 1 on the UK Indie Chart, and number 10 on the UK Albums Chart.
 Her second studio album Everybody Needs a Hero came out in October 2024.

 Additionally, she has released five extended plays (EPs): Freckle Season (2020), Why Am I Like This?
 (2019), Lonely People (2015), Roots (2013), and Laughing at My Own Jokes (2012).

-In 2023, she joined the group Fizz, with Dodie, Greta Isaac, and Martin Luke Brown.
-Their debut studio album, The Secret to Life, was released on 27 October 2023, on Decca Records.

 Early life and education

 Gartland grew up in Drumcondra, Northside, Dublin near Croke Park.
 She has a younger sister and a younger brother.
 In an interview with Campus.ie, Gartland stated "I played violin, fiddle, and trad and Irish stuff from the age of about five years old...my parents got me into lessons and the guitar at about 12 years old and it went from there."
 She nearly went to BIMM University, but deferred her application and moved to London in 2015, as she knew many UK-based musicians through YouTube.